Casting the Runes (Playhouse): Cast

+Reception

+A review of the production in Horrified Magazine said:

 "Exton and Clark work together to create a setting where the characters live in a definably real world that is being intruded by something ancient and unrelenting.
 There are some great performances, with Francis an anchor to everything as the unravelling Dunning.
 Cuthbertson has a grand time as the wicked Karswell, here a genuinely malevolent presence, a character who seems to revel in the power he wields.
 Filtering through a decade of that beguiling, bleak approach the play also has a suitably harsh conclusion as it fades out, the wreckage caused by Karswell extending far beyond the final shot of a devastated Dunning."

 Robert Markworth, reviewing the piece for Spooky Isles in 2022, wrote:

 "Casting the Runes may lack some of the polish of Clark's BBC films but, despite the slim budget afforded to this presentation, still carries enough of the director's familiar stamp of quality, and cleverly spooky flourishes, to ensure it fits comfortably within his supernatural oeuvre."

 Location

-The drama was shot exclusively in a snowy Leeds and the surrounding area.
+The drama was shot exclusively in a snowy Leeds and the surrounding area during the winter of 1978.
 The exterior shots of Dunning arriving at the television studios were filmed at The Leeds Studios of ITV Yorkshire on Kirstall Road in Leeds.
 The former rectory/church hall (now private flats) on St. Mary's Street served as the former rectory in which Karswell was living.
-St Mary’s church in Mabgate seen in the drama was demolished in about 1980 after falling into disrepair.
+St Mary’s church in Mabgate, which is seen in the drama, was demolished around 1980 after falling into disrepair.
 Other scenes were filmed in St. Mary’s Park while the shot of Karswell standing at the peak of a steep footbridge was filmed on St. Mary’s Street on the bridge crossing the New York Road.
 Karswell passes the curse to Dunning in the Brotherton Library at the University of Leeds.

+DVD release

+Casting the Runes was released on DVD in the UK by Network DVD in 2007.
+In addition to the programme itself, the DVD also includes a 1976 episode of the educational series Music Scene which features a 15-minute screen adaptation of the M.R.
+James ghost story Mr. Humphreys and His Inheritance, as well as the 50 minute documentary A Pleasant Terror: The Life and Ghosts of M.R.
+James from 1995.